CrayLabs/SmartSim/doc/experiment.rst

 While the ``Experiment`` object is intended to be instantiated once in the Python driver script, there is no limit to the number of SmartSim entities within the ``Experiment``.
-In the following subsections, we define the general purpose of the three entities that can be created via ``Experiment`` factory class.
+In the following subsections, we define the general purpose of the three entities that can be created through the ``Experiment``.

-To create a reference to a newly instantiated entity object, use the associated ``Experiment.create_...`` factory method.
+To create a reference to a newly instantiated entity object, use the associated ``Experiment.create_...`` factory method shown below.

 .. list-table:: Experiment API Entity Creation
    :widths: 20 65 25